electrode-io/electrode/CONTRIBUTING.md

 ## Getting Started

-This repo uses [rushjs] for mono-repo management.
+This is a mono-repo and we use [rushjs] for mono-repo management.
+Also, we use [pnpm] as the package manager along with [rushjs].
+To read more about [rushjs with pnpm]

 ### Setup

-This is a mono-repo and we use [rushjs] to install and local linking packages when doing development.
-We use rushjs with pnpm.
-Read more [here]

 Fork and clone the repo at <https://github.com/electrode-io/electrode.git> and bootstrap all the packages.